johnnietse/guessmaster-android-game-app/README.md

 - Winning Tickets: Players earn tickets for each correct guess, which are tracked and displayed.

 ## Project Setup
-1. Clone the repository and open the project in Android Studio.
+To set up and run the project:

+1. Download the GuessMaster.zip file:

+- Navigate to the .zip-file folder above and download the GuessMaster.zip file.

+2. Unzip the File:

+- Extract the contents of the downloaded file.

+3. Open in Android Studio:

-2. The project already includes necessary resources such as images (in the drawable folder) for the game entities.
+- Open Android Studio and select the unzipped project folder.
+The project already includes necessary resources such as images (in the drawable folder) for the game entities.

+4. Build and Run:

-3. You can build and run the app on an emulator or physical Android device to start playing the game.
+- Build the project and run it on an Android emulator or a physical Android device to start playing the game.